Exercise stress test

 You will walk on a treadmill or pedal on an exercise bicycle.
-Slowly (usually every 3 minutes), you will be asked to walk (or pedal) faster and on an incline.
+Slowly (about every 3 minutes), you will be asked to walk (or pedal) faster and on an incline or with more resistance.
 It is like walking fast or jogging up a hill.

-While you exercise, the activity of your heart is measured with an electrocardiogram (ECG), and your blood pressure readings are taken.
+While you exercise, the activity of your heart is measured with an electrocardiogram (ECG).
+Your blood pressure readings are also taken.

 The test continues until:

 - You develop chest pain or a change in your blood pressure that is concerning.